kabiiQ/FBK/README.md

 ##### [Invite link granting Administrator (all permissions+view all channels)](https://discord.com/oauth2/authorize?client_id=1113221032908693534&permissions=8&scope=applications.commands%20bot).
 For security, this is not recommended unless you have a small server and do not want to deal with permissions.

 ##### [Invite link granting basic/minimum permissions](https://discord.com/api/oauth2/authorize?client_id=1113221032908693534&permissions=3468352&scope=bot%20applications.commands).
-This is sufficient for basic commands+music bot functionality.
+This is sufficient for basic command functionality.
 If using any more complex features, (for example: auto-roles, renaming channels for livestreams, or moderation logs) you will need to grant the required permissions to the bot through the Discord role system manually, or the bot **will not function properly.**

 # Suggestion/Support Discord Server